FredVaagen/holidaze-project-exam-2-fredrick-vaagen/README.md

 #How to start:

-Download files -> NPM I
+Install NPM packages:  NPM i

-Npm run develop start project on local server.
+How to start: Npm run develop